 What Are The Laws Pertaining To Mobile Home Evictions In California?

-The laws are fairly similar when it comes to mobile home residency.
+Mobile home residency laws are fairly similar to regular home laws.
 It all boils down to who is bringing the eviction.
 If a mobile home park is bringing the eviction, then the rules can be quite different.
 In most mobile home parks, the tenant only owns the mobile home and the landlord owns the land upon which the mobile home sits.
 The latter scenario can be a bit more complicated and require some attention to detail.
 They are based on California’s Mobile Home Residency Law, which is called the Davis-Stirling Act.

 Are There Any Rules Pertaining To Eviction If There Is A Change Of Landlords?